Thigh Contusion (Quadriceps Contusion)

 Medically reviewed by Dr Chaminda Goonetilleke, 14th Feb.
 2022

-A contusion is different from a thigh strain which is a tear of one of the quadriceps muscles.
+A thigh contusion is different from a thigh strain, which involves a tear in the quadriceps muscle.

 Symptoms of a thigh contusion